MegaPunkGames/UE-CallInEditorContainer/README.md

 Unreal doesn't allow having nested CallInEditor in subcategories, hiding the buttons or reordering them in the Details panel.
 This plugin adds those features by forwarding the buttons to a "Container".

 To do so, you must first add a UPROPERTY of class `FCallInEditorContainer`.
-You will use this UPROPERTY to mange your buttons using categories or meta tags (DisplayAfter, EditConditionHides, etc.)
+You will use this UPROPERTY to manage your buttons using attributes and meta tags (Category, DisplayAfter, EditConditionHides, etc.)
-You then simply need to mark your UFUNCTIONs with the `CallInEditorContainer=[PROPERTYNAME]` meta tag to place them within the container.
+You then simply need to mark your UFUNCTIONs with the `meta=(CallInEditorContainer=[PROPERTYNAME])` meta tag to place them within the container.

 Example:
 <img width="2267" height="762" alt="Capture d’écran 2026-06-14 111438" src="https://github.com/user-attachments/assets/2bbdccee-fe86-4397-8d37-924c7695d5cc" />